Meet 5 Grantees Out to Transform Bike Share

-We’re proud to announce our Living Lab winners, all of which will create replicable programs for improving shared micromobility in low-income communities.
+We’re proud to announce our Living Labs, all of which will create replicable programs for improving shared micromobility in low-income communities.

 In 2014, the Better Bike Share Partnership formed with a mission: identify barriers to bike share and develop strategies to address them.
 By partnering with Philadelphia and its Indego bike share system—using the city as a “Living Lab,” or a testing ground for innovative solutions—we were able to identify replicable best practices that would make any micromobility system more equitable.
 This year, we’re expanding our Living Lab work to include four more cities alongside Philadelphia, each with a specific target area and goal for making bike share better.